aquiv25/Project_Octopus/README.md

-# Epigenetic Regulatory Potential of Z-DNA and G-Quadruplex Structures at Gene Promoters
+# Epigenetic Regulatory Potential of Z-DNA and G-Quadruplex Structures

 A comprehensive bioinformatic analysis of Z-DNA and G-quadruplex (G4) structures in the *Octopus bimaculoides* genome, including promoter annotation, ortholog analysis, functional enrichment, and phylogenetic inference for epigenetic regulatory genes.